turtlemonvh/blanket/ui/README.md

 ## Integrating with main blanket project

-    # In html dir of this projkct
+    # In html dir of this project
     gulp build-app

     # In blanket dir; re-grab binary data and rebuild